entrekid/entrekid/README.md

 ### Hi there 👋

-<!--
-**entrekid/entrekid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- Nowadays, most interested on AR and VR
 - 🔭 I’m currently working on ...
 AOAS / Software Maestro 11th
 - 🌱 I’m currently learning ...
 Swift & Deep learning
+<!--
+**entrekid/entrekid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...